Rosalind I. J. Hackett

 Knoxville, Tennessee 37996-0450

-Rosalind I. J. Hackett has been teaching in the Department of Religious Studies at the University of Tennessee in Knoxville since 1986, and is an adjunct Professor in Anthropology and faculty associate at the Howard H. Baker, Jr. Center for Public Policy.
-She was a Distinguished Professor in the Humanities from 2003-2008.
+Rosalind I. J. Hackett taught in the Department of Religious Studies at the University of Tennessee in Knoxville from 1986-2021, and was an adjunct Professor in Anthropology.
+She is a Chancellor’s Professor (2019-) and was a Distinguished Professor in the Humanities from 2017-20 and 2003-08.
 She taught in Nigerian universities from 1975-1983, while conducting fieldwork.
 Her graduate degrees are from the University of London (M.Phil. in History and Philosophy of Religion) and from the University of Aberdeen (Ph.D.
 Religious Studies).
-As an undergraduate, she was a French major at the University of Leeds, before ‘converting’ to the academic study of religion.
+As an undergraduate, she was a French major at the University of Leeds, before 'converting' to the academic study of religion.

 - Ph.D. in Religious Studies, University of Aberdeen, Scotland, 1986